Is it better to finance through a bank or dealership?

-However, outside bank loans can take longer to process, and you might have to visit a physical branch or submit your application in person.
+However, outside bank loans can take longer to process, and you might have to submit your application in person.
 You also might not qualify for a loan if you have a poor credit score.
 Consider the urgency of your vehicle loan and the health of your credit before deciding to finance through a bank or credit union.

 How to finance through a bank

 If financing through a bank is the right choice for you, you first will need to meet the eligibility requirements of your bank to qualify for a loan.
 Many banks will have an auto loan minimum and maximum, so check if your chosen bank will offer you an auto loan that fits your needs.

 It is important that at this point you know what car you intend to finance.
 Certain banks will only finance cars bought through partner dealerships and may have age and mileage restrictions.
 Try to find a lender that offers fee-free refinancing.
 That way, if your financial situation improves or deteriorates over time, you can adjust your loan without additional hefty costs.

 You will also need to get a car loan quote from the bank.
 During the quote process, you can decide on what term best fits your monthly budget and get an idea of the overall cost with interest.
 If you decide to go forward with the application, the lender will likely request documentation, such as W2s, recent pay stubs, proof of address and a government-issued ID.